pradip911/springboot-EcommerceActive/README.md

 # E-Commerce
-E-commerce application using Angular as an Front-End and Spring-Boot as an Back-End
+E-commerce application using Angular JS as an Front-End and Spring-Boot/Microservices as an Back-End with Mysql DB for connection
-<b>(individual project)<b/>
+<b>(POC for Client NOobs)<b/>

 # Tech-Stack
   ## Front-End